 Walk as much as possible, or take public transport

 If your destination is of walking distance, opt to walk instead.
-Not only does it result in zero emissions, you’ll also be able to get in some extra exercise for the day too!
+Not only does it result in zero emissions, you’re also getting in some extra exercise for the day too!

-All in all, while generating waste while we travel is more or less inevitable, we can always take steps to lessen our environmental impact even while exploring the world.
-We hope that the above tips have shown you that there are plenty of ways we can experience what the world has to offer while still taking steps to conserve our planet.
+All in all, while generating waste when we travel is inevitable, we can always take steps to minimise our travel footprint and lessen our environmental impact.
+We hope the above tips have shown you that there’re ways we can explore the world while conserving our planet.
 Here’s to more sustainable travels ahead!